 - 7. If the first-order optimality measure or the proximity criteria are not satisfied: - 7.1.
 If the first-order optimality measure is not close to zero, repeat the optimization process by returning to step 2 and choosing the next starting value.
 Continue this process until the first-order optimality criterion is met. - 7.2.
-If the first-order optimality is close to zero but the proximity criteria is not satisfied, proceed to step 3 and adjust the value of r to 2 for those parameters that do not meet the criteria.
-If this second round of optimization still fails to satisfy the criteria, return to step 3 and use a much larger value of r only for those same parameters. - 7.3.
+If the first-order optimality is close to zero but the proximity criteria is not satisfied, proceed to step 3 and adjust the value of $r_1$ to $r_2$ , where, $r_2 > r_1$ .
+If this second round of optimization still fails to satisfy the criteria, return to step 3 and use a much larger value of r, $r_3 > r_2$ , only for those parameters that do not meet the criteria. - 7.3.
 Report the optimization as unsuccessful if all s stored initial values fail to simultaneously meet both the first-order optimality and the proximity criteria.